retorquere/pimsync/davcli/README.md

 The output of `--help` should be sufficient to find the basic subcommands, and appending `--help` to any of these should provide enough information to understand their usage.
-If anything is not clear, that is considered a bug.
+If anything is not clear, please open a ticket.

 # Discovery